jboxman/openshift-apidocs-gen/README.md

 Every key is required.

 The values for the keys `kind`, `group`, and `version` are found in the output of `oc api-resources` on recent versions of OpenShift based on Kubernetes v1.20.
+For 'core' APIs, such as the Pod API, no group is specified as the group internally is empty.

 ```yaml
 - name: Authorization APIs